openskies-sh/aerobridge/README.md

 # Introduction

-The [Directorate General of Civil Aviation (DGCA)](https://dgca.gov.in/digigov-portal/) in India has unveiled a policy of "No permission - No takeoff" for drone flights.
-This means that public and private companies intending to fly drones in India need to interface with DGCA's infrastructure for flight permissions and other authorizations.
-These APIs are called India's [Digital Sky](https://digitalsky.dgca.gov.in/) eco-system.
+Aerobridge is server to help you with your drone flights and operations. .
 Aerobridge is a server that helps you interface with the APIs in a standardized fashion and be in compliance with the regulatory requirements around operating drones.

 ## How can Aerobridge help you?

 If you are a drone manufacturer, operator or just a researcher, you can benefit by adopting Aerobridge in your operational stack:

-- Standard way to communicate with Digital Sky APIs
+- Store and approve flight plans
+- Manage Drone fleet
 - Integration with Ardupilot
 - Manage permission artefacts and flight logs
 - RFM integration
-- Easily manage compliance with NPNT

 ## Webinar and pilot program ✨